polarlabsdev/standard-helm-deployment/README.md

 # NOTES #

 - If you use a persistent storage claim with Digital Ocean you can only have 1 replica because DO volumes only support ReadWriteOnce.
 You must also manually delete PVCs after their creation, they don't go down with the deployment.
 They should go down with`helm uninstall` though.

+ # Considerations: #

+- The test-chart from previous commits is removed for now.
+The chart capabilities can be tested from the root chart which triggers execution of 2 sub charts

+- Cloud Infra level tasks are expected to be done manually e.g: creation of serviceAccounts in GCP or other clouds (which is reasonable because helm is not supposed to be provisioning cloud resources)